Basalt: Weathering

 Compared to granitic rocks exposed at the Earth's surface, basalt outcrops weather relatively rapidly.
 This reflects their content of minerals that crystallized at higher temperatures and in an environment poorer in water vapor than granite.
 These minerals are less stable in the colder, wetter environment at the Earth's surface.
 The finer grain size of basalt and the volcanic glass sometimes found between the grains also hasten weathering.
 The high iron content of basalt causes weathered surfaces in humid climates to accumulate a thick crust of hematite or other iron oxides and hydroxides, staining the rock a brown to rust-red colour.
 Because of the low potassium content of most basalts, weathering converts the basalt to calcium-rich clay (montmorillonite) rather than potassium-rich clay (illite).
 Further weathering, particularly in tropical climates, converts the montmorillonite to kaolinite or gibbsite.
 This produces the distinctive tropical soil known as laterite.
 The ultimate weathering product is bauxite, the principal ore of aluminium.
+In humid tropical areas, weathering of basalt and other basic crystalline rocks produces high yields of aluminium and iron oxides to the soils that develop, placing them in the oxisol soil order.

 Chemical weathering also releases readily water-soluble cations such as calcium, sodium and magnesium, which give basaltic areas a strong buffer capacity against acidification.
 Calcium released by basalts binds CO_{2} from the atmosphere forming CaCO_{3} acting thus as a CO_{2} trap.